CopernicaMarketingSoftware/Documentation/Yothalot/phpapi.md

 ## The Yothalot\Race interface

-If you want to process a lot of data simultaneously but do not want to use a reduce step, you have to create a class that implements the [Yothalot\Race](copernica-docs:Yothalot/php-race "Race") interface.
+If you want to process a lot of data simultaneously but do not want to use a reduce step, you can create a class that implements the [Yothalot\Race](copernica-docs:Yothalot/php-race "Race") interface.

 * [Interface Yothalot\Race](copernica-docs:Yothalot/php-race "Race")